DenisTitovLab/CellMetabolismBase.jl/update_readme.md

 ```

 The solid traces correspond to the regulated pathway, while dotted lines show the same colour for
 the deregulated counterpart.
-Removing `B`’s feedback accelerates `A` consumption, raises `B`
+Removing `B`’s feedback on `Enz1` accelerates `A` consumption, raises
-concentrations, and shifts fluxes in a way that keeps disequilibrium ratios farther from unity—an
+`B` and `C` production, and shifts fluxes in a way that keeps disequilibrium ratios farther from
-effective comparison for reports or teaching material.
+unity—an effective comparison for reports or teaching material.

 ## Roadmap

+- Add Global Sensitivity Analysis functionality to identify key parameters influencing pathway behavior
 - Introduce unit-aware parameters and initial conditions to ensure unit consistency
-- Add Global Sensitivity Analysis functionality to identify key parameters influencing pathway behavior
+- Implement atom conservation validation to catch errors in metabolic reaction formulation
 - Implement ability to write down isotope tracing ODE models
-- Implement atom conservation validation to catch errors in metabolic reaction formulation

 ## CellMetabolismBase vs Catalyst.jl

-[Catalyst.jl](https://catalyst.sciml.ai/stable/) is the mature package with many features for analysis and simulation of chemical reaction networks in [Julia Programming Language](https://julialang.org) and you should use it instead of CellMetabolismBase for most applications.
+[Catalyst.jl](https://catalyst.sciml.ai/stable/) is a mature package with many features for analysis and simulation of chemical reaction networks in [Julia Programming Language](https://julialang.org) and you should use it instead of CellMetabolismBase for most applications.
 The specific focus of CellMetabolismBase is to facilitate the investigation of control of metabolic pathways by allosteric regulators while [Catalyst.jl](https://catalyst.sciml.ai/stable/) is a more general framework for chemical reaction network modeling.
-The goal behind CellMetabolismBase is to have a lightweight package with small number of dependencies that converts a collection of enzyme rate equations into a metabolic pathway that can be simulated with [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl) and provides utilities that ensure that many typos in enzyme rate equations and pathway formulation are caught early.
+The goal behind CellMetabolismBase is to have a lightweight package with small number of dependencies that converts a collection of enzyme rate equations into a metabolic pathway that can be simulated with [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl) and provides utilities that validate that enzyme rate equations and metabolic pathways are written down correctly.
 CellMetabolismBase is designed to be extended by other packages such as [CellMetabolism.jl](https://github.com/DenisTitovLab/CellMetabolism.jl) to enable simulation of large cellular metabolism models with custom rate equations and regulation patterns.